toyota-m2k/bind-it/README.md

 Binding class named `*Binding` binds a LiveData as data source with a property of view, and these binding are automatically revoked when the lifecycle owner is destroyed.
-Every binding classes have `create()` APIs to create and initialize them and we recommend you to use them instead of using their constructor.
+Every binding classes have `create()` APIs to create and initialize them.
+In 2.x version, extend functions of the Binder class to create the binding classes are available.
+For example Binding#checkBinding() creates a CheckBinding instance, Binding#visibilityBinding() creates a CheckBinding instance and so on.

 ### Using Kotlin Flow